SettRaziel/ruby_visualization/README.md

 -h, --help     show help text
--v, --version  prints the current version of the project -m             process the file <filename> containing meta data -a, --all      argument: <speed>; prints all possible datasets of a data series
+-v, --version  prints the current version of the project -m             process the file <filename> containing meta data -a, --all      argument: <speed>; prints all specified datasets of a data series
                with a pause between the output of every dataset defined by
                speed: 0 mean manual, a value > 0 an animation speed in seconds, excludes -i, -d and -t